ckane30691/oldReddit/README.md

 ### Current Setup

-The application currently uses a single MongoDB cluster managed by MongoDB Atlas with the following collections:
+The application currently uses DynamoDB with the following collections:

 - **Users**
 - **Posts**